Ida makes landfall in Louisiana as most intense hurricane in years | Science-Environment

 Ida makes landfall in Louisiana as most intense hurricane in years

-Hospitals were treating some 2,450 COVID-19 patients, Edwards said, with those in many of the state's parishes already nearing capacity.
 Just three days after emerging as a tropical storm in the Caribbean Sea, Ida had swelled into a Category 4 hurricane on the five-step Saffir-Simpson scale with top sustained winds of 150 miles per hour (240 km per hour), the NHC said.
+Palm trees trembled as rain blasted in sideways through New Orleans on Sunday, where retired 68-year-old Robert Ruffin had evacuated with his family to a downtown hotel from their home in the city's east.

 - Country: